lfbp/ClimaiOSApp/README.md

-Download the project and run it using Xcode Simultor.
+Download the project and run it using Xcode Simulator.